 If you don’t how sugar is made, then you might find this issue confusing.

 Sugar can originate either from sugar cane or sugar beets.
 The two have the same taste, and the two are used in equal amounts in the United States.
 The difference between them lies in the refining process.
 While the sugar from beets is filtered through a diffuser and mixed with additives to grant it a crystalized color, the one from sugarcane is bleached with bone char.

-Bone char is produced by heating animal bones at a high temperature and used to refine sugar.
-I mean, this cookie I’m munching on right now may not be vegan, despite the lack of indication for animal ingredients.
+Bone char is produced by heating animal bones at a high temperature, with the final result being a porous, black material that closely resembles charcoal.
+The cookie I’m munching on right now may not be vegan, despite the lack of indication for animal ingredients.

-So far, the only way you can know is if you contact the company.
+So far, the only way of knowing whether or not a company uses bone char is if you contact the company.

-I usually use Oreo as an example.
+I like to use Oreos as an example.
 They’re very transparent about their supply chain and also refer that not all suppliers use bone char, even though they can’t tell which cookies have what sugar.
 Listen, I’m obviously against carbonizing bones to confer sugar with its pristine color, but I don’t think I can stop eating Oreos, to be honest.